dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 AMI ID.
 Ideally you're automating this with something like cloudformation or Terraform.
 At this point no changes have been made on your running Opscenter instance.

 When the time is right, you then terminate the running instance (close that jaw).
 This is where the real magic of the process starts to come through.
-Lets step through the sequent of events:
+Lets step through the sequence of events:

 1. The termination signal is going to gracefully shutdown our instance, ensuring Opscenter gracefully closes file handles.
-At this point the following should be true:
-   * Your ENI is now detached but still exists.
-This means the IP address that your agents were configured to communicate with can't be stolen by any other instances.
-Its the next best thing to having a static IP
-   * The EFS volume with all your Opscenter "data" remains intact and disconnected from the previous instane.
+At this point the EFS volume with all your Opscenter "data" remains intact and disconnected from the previous instance.
 1. At this point the ASG will launch a fresh instance, using the new AMI ID which has our updated version of Opscenter installed.
 For those of you who have used auto-scaling you know this won't be instant and might take a minute or two.
 Its this delay that causes this approach to be a little slower than the RPM upgrade
-1. As the new instance boots up it will claim the ENI and configure itself to use it.
+1. As the new instance boots up it will claim the appropriate ENI and configure itself to use it.
+1. After claiming the ENI, and determining the private IP of that ENI, the instance will update the Route53 entry.
 1. Next the new instance will mount the EFS volume.
 1. Finally Opscenter will be started.
-At this point this new instance has all the data, and the secondary IP address that our first node had.
-Agents should reconnect and we should be off to the races.
+At this point this new instance has all the data, and the secondary IP associated with the ENI.
+Since the agents were configured with DNS entries, they should reconnect.

 So what happens if an upgrade goes bad?
 I'll skip the troubleshooting process as that'll be similar in both approaches.
 Lets assume we've gotten ourselves to a point where we need to rollback.
 In the traditional approach